 Oh yes.
 Never forget to send a thank you card.
-If you are at a loss for words when it comes to the quilted vest that your great grandmother made you, like the one this imgur user received, may I offer some tips for writing thank you cards.
+If you are at a loss for words when it comes to the quilted vest that your great grandmother made you, like the one this imgur user received.
 Need some cards?
-Find some cute and affordable ones on Amazon. (post contains affiliate links)
+Find some cute and affordable ones on Amazon.

 This is the easiest, cleanest, most time and cost effective thing to do.
 Plus, if you are someone who might find them self struggling with January credit card depression, this is a great solution that puts cash back in your pocket (or in the pocket of the entity to whom you owe it).
 Yes, sometimes you will need a receipt, but if you can find a retailer who sells the same item, the nice ones will give you store credit, or if you are really lucky, cash.

 Once you’ve returned them, you have two choices.
 You can use that money to purchase something that you would prefer, more, or you can put it in the bank for safe keeping.
 Depending on your financial situation and needs, do that one that makes the most sense for you.
 Just because someone gave you “stuff” doesn’t mean that you need to replace it with “stuff.”
 Concert tickets make for pretty nice stuff, if that’s more your style.